-- Assessed value and taxable value are not synonymous terms. - Property is assessed as of January 1. - Property is reassessed every two years. - The levy rate and the amount of tax for each parcel are calculated by the Auditor after applying a rollback percentage to the assessed value and deducting for any credits and exemptions.
-The rollback percentages can change each year.
+- Assessed value and taxable value are not synonymous terms. - Property is assessed as of January 1. - Property is reassessed every two years. - Taxes are levied on a value determined by the Auditor by applying a rollback percentage to the assessed value and deducting any applicable exemptions or credits.
+The rollback percentages vary each year.